-From 1951 until his retirement in 1976, Stanley P. Butchart served as a research test pilot at NASA's Flight Research Center, now the Hugh L. Dryden Flight Research Center at Edwards Air Force Base, Calif.
+From 1951 until his retirement in 1976, Stanley P. Butchart served as a research test pilot at NASA's Flight Research Center, now Neil A. Armstrong Flight Research Center at Edwards, CA.

 During his career as a research pilot, he flew a great variety of research aircraft.
 Among the more significant research aircraft he flew were the specialized Douglas D-558-I Skystreak, Douglas D-558-II Skyrocket, the Northrop X-4, and the Bell X-5 research craft.